SBS Signature Programs

 SBS in DC

-SBS in DC is an exciting summer internship program that connects SBS majors with UMass alumni working in Washington, DC.
+SBS in DC is an exciting internship program that connects SBS majors with UMass alumni working in Washington, DC.
 The program has proven to be a stepping stone for students interested in careers in policy, government, non-profits, international development, strategy, marketing, and more.
-Program participants are matched with host internship sites for a 10-week summer internship, participate in a hybrid online/in-person class, and have the opportunity to network with UMass alumni living in the area.
-Students live together as a cohort in DC—housing costs are covered for participants, who are responsible for travel, meals, and other personal costs (financial aid is available).
+Program participants live together as a cohort in DC and are matched with hosts for a semester-long internship, while also having the chance to attend professional development and networking opportunities with alumni and professionals from the Washington, DC region.
+Students participate in a class related to their major, earning 12-15 credits for the semester.

 SBS in Boston